xn-team/S.O.M.E/README.md

 E branch

-Website branch

-And these five branch is S.O.M.E's all...
+And these four branch is S.O.M.E's all...

-But please ignore `Website branch`,because it's really is a website branch,it only has a website.It doesn't have any story,not accord with this repository's topic.

 ## 2.About Story ...Maybe Is Stories